mSaayeh/Favourite-Places/README.md

   <img src="screenshots/place_details.png" alt="Place Details" width="200"/>
   <img src="screenshots/edit_place.png" alt="Edit Place" width="200"/>
 </p>

+## Features
+- Save your favorite places with a name, image, and coordinates.
+- Use the mobile camera to take images.
+- Fetch current location coordinates using GPS.
+- Delete or Edit existing places.
+- Store data locally using SQLite.

 ## Features Used
 - SQFlite: Used for storing favorite places data locally in a SQLite database.